Graph Bisection with Pareto-Optimization: Core FlowCutter Algorithm

 Assuming a piercing oracle with a running time linear in the current cut size, we can show that the algorithm has a running time in $O(cm)$ where $c$ is the size of the most balanced cut found and $m$ is the number of edges in the graph.
-The detailed argument requires a non-trivial amortized running time analysis and is in the appendix.
-However, the core argument is simple: All sets only grow unless we find an augmenting path.
+The exact details are slightly more involved but, fortunately, the core argument is simple.
+All sets only grow unless we find an augmenting path.
 As each node can only be added once to each set, the running time between finding two augmenting paths is linear.
-In total we find $c$ augmenting paths.
+In total, we find $c$ augmenting paths.
 The total running time is thus in $O(cm)$.
+The remainder of this section contains the details necessary to formally show the $O(cm)$ worst case running time.

+The lines 1-3 of Algorithm~\ref{fig:code}, which initialize the data structures, have a running time in $O(m)$ and are therefore unproblematic.
+The condition in line 4 can be implemented in $O(1)$ as follows: $S$ and $T$ only grow.
+Using two bit-arrays with $n$ elements we can store which node is in $S$ and which in $T$.
+When adding a node, we raise the corresponding bit and check whether the bit in the array is set.
+As $S$ and $T$ only grow, the loop will abort the next time line 4 is reached, once there is one node for which both bits are set.

+We can use a similar structure for the test between $S_R$ and $T_R$ in line 5. $S_{R}$ and $T_{R}$ only grow as long as the true-branch in lines 6-8 is not executed.
+Outside of the true-branch we can therefore use the same bit-vector trick to achieve an $O(1)$-test in line 5.
+The lines 6-8 consist of the code that augments the flow, i.e., they have a running time of $O(m)$ each time that the branch is executed.
+In $O(m)$ running time we can reset the bit-arrays, i.e., entering the true-branch is unproblematic for the running time of the test in line 5.
+We can therefore account for the running time needed to manage the bit-arrays in the lines 6-8 and have an $O(1)$-test in line 5.

+As already stated, the lines 6-8 augment the flow and need $O(m)$ running time each time that they are executed.
+Fortunately, there can be at most $c$ path augmentations.
+The total time spent in the lines 6-8 over the algorithm's execution is therefore in~$O(cm)$.

+In addition to maintaining the bit-arrays for $S_R$ and $T_R$, we can keep track of the number of elements in the sets.
+This allows us to implement the test in line 10 in $O(1)$.

+Showing that the algorithm spends no more than $O(cm)$ running time in the lines 11-15 and in the analogous lines 16-17 is the tricky part of the algorithm's analysis.
+The lines 16-17 follow directly by symmetry and therefore we focus on the lines 11-15.

+We will first establish that the lines 10-17 are only executed at most $m$ times.
+In each iteration an arc is chosen as piercing arc.
+After being chosen, an arc cannot participate in another cut and can therefore not be chosen a second time as piercing arc.
+As there are only $m$ arcs, the number of iterations is bounded by $m$.